grislyeye/vellum-sheet/README.md

-# vellum-char-sheet
+# vellum-sheet

-Web component for displaying 5th Edition RPG character sheets.
+Web component for displaying RPG sheets and 5th Edition RPG character sheets.
 Features include:

   * Cross-browser support using Polymer and the Web Components polyfill
   * Simpler (just one import vs 5)